 - not have violated human or international rights

 Anyone applying to live permanently in Canada must provide –

 - a police certificate or criminal record check

 - their photo and fingerprints (biometrics)

-Under Canada’s current Immigration Levels Plan 2020-22, the country is seeking to welcome over one million immigrants in the coming 3 years.
+Canada’s Immigration Levels Plan 2020-22 seeks to welcome over ONE MILLION immigrants in the coming 3 years.